njooma/windows-updater/README.md

 **OPTIONAL** default: `false`

 The module will first try to uninstall any existing installation (see `registry_lookup_key` and `registry_lookup_value`).
 Should the module encounter any errors, this flag will determine if the install process will abort or continue.

+### `force_install`
+**OPTIONAL** default: `false`

+The module will not attempt to download or install the update if it detects that nothing has changed (criteria: same URL, same content size, same etag).
+Use this option to force the update to download and install, regardless the lack of changes.

 ## Usage
 The module will begin to download the update immediately upon (re)configuration.
 Send an empty `doCommand` to this component to start the remainder of the update process.